pravinadar/video-upload-and-stream/ReadMe.md

    - Port configurations may have changed to accommodate container standards

 4. **How to Revert to Local Development**:
-   - Look for comments labeled `//original comment` in the code
+   - Look for comments labeled `//original` in the code
    - Restore the original endpoint URLs in the frontend API calls
    - Set up a local `.env` file with the necessary Azure credentials
-   - Use `npm start` for both frontend and backend instead of building Docker images

 ### Kubernetes Deployment (Current Configuration)